Poseidon (film): Plot

-As the passengers are enjoying a New Year's Eve party, officers on the bridge see a huge rogue wave bearing down on the ship.
+As the passengers are celebrating a New Year's Eve party, officers on the bridge see a huge rogue wave heading towards the ship.
 To survive the wave, they try to steer the ship to starboard to take the wave bow-first, but she does not turn fast enough.
-The wave swamps and capsizes the ship, killing the bridge officers along with many passengers and crew.
-In the ballroom, a badly injured Captain Bradford attempts to restore order and assures the surviving passengers that help is on the way, and tries to persuade them to stay put.
-Unconvinced, Dylan leads Conor, Maggie, Robert, Richard, and Valentine as they make their way towards the bow, where he believes that they will have the best chance of escaping from the capsized liner.
+The wave swamps and capsizes the ship, killing the bridge officers along with most passengers and crew.
+In the ballroom, a badly injured Captain Bradford attempts to restore order and assures the surviving passengers that emergency beacons were launched and rescue is on the way within several hours, persuading them to stay put.
+Unconvinced, Dylan leads Conor, Maggie, Robert, Richard, and Valentine towards the bow, where he believes they will have the best chance of escaping the capsized liner.

-As they head up, they have to cross an elevator shaft, into which Valentine falls to his death before being crushed by the falling elevator.
-They reunite with Jennifer, Christian, Elena, and gambler Lucky Larry, who had all been in the nightclub section of the ship, and who are the only survivors out of all of the occupants in the nightclub.
-The group crosses a makeshift bridge across the lobby, where Lucky Larry gets crushed by an engine.
-The pressure from the water finally cracks the ballroom windows, drowning the occupants, including Captain Bradford.
-With the water rising rapidly, the group escapes through an air duct and some ballast tanks, although Elena hits her head underwater and drowns as a result.